harvard-cns/cs145-20-project4/README.md

 ### Questions

 <!-- - When memcached requests suffer from long latencies, what is happening in the network? <mark>This question is too vauge.
 Ask more specific questions</mark> -->
-- For the memcached packet you pick up, what is the routing path for it?
+- For the memcached flow you pick up, what is the routing path for it?
-- What are the average queue length for each interface those packets go through?
-- What can you conclude from those observations?
+- Why the flow experiences a long latency?

 ## Submission and Grading